 Keyword research is “key” to making money online with affiliate marketing.
-You need to find a way to get in front of your customers, and the best way to do that is finding out what questions, comments, concerns they are asking online.
+It would be best if you found a way to get in front of your customers, and the best way to do that is to find out what questions, comments, concerns they are asking online.

-There are a number of ways to do keyword research (including both free and paid) but the most consistent way that I’ve found is “alphabet soup.”
+There are several ways to do keyword research (including free and paid), but the most consistent way that I’ve found is “alphabet soup.”

-Alphabet soup is simply typing in your niche (or sub-niche) followed by each letter of the alphabet.
-Most search engines have an autosuggest or auto-fill feature where they will try and guess the next word you are typing.
+The alphabet soup is simply typing in your niche (or sub-niche) followed by each alphabet letter.
+Most search engines have an autosuggest or auto-fill feature to try and guess the next word you are typing.
 These “guesses” are based on what other users have searched recently.

-This is an incredibly powerful way of finding out exactly what your customers want to know.
+This is a compelling way of finding out exactly what your customers want to know.
 Just think, instead of going door to door to find out what the most common problems are, you can let Google or YouTube do it for you.

 Here is a screenshot of autosuggestion in action: